-Creating a Positive Relationship with Your Child's Child Care and Preschool Teacher
+Creating a Positive Relationship with Your Child's Teacher

 A positive parent-teacher relationship can help your child be more successful.
-These tips can help you improve communication with your child's child care or preschool teacher.
+These tips can help you improve communication with your child's teacher.

 When aspiring educators are in teacher-education programs, they learn a lot about the importance of building strong relationships with families.
 Clearly this is a key responsibility of teachers.